jeannav/Spring-Training-Travel-Planner/README.md

 # Project Title: Spring Training Travel Planner📫 🚀 💡

-As a baseball fan, I want to purchase game tickets and book a hotel near the stadium so that I can watch my favorite team play.
+As a baseball fan, I want to search the MLB Spring Training schedule and book a hotel near the stadium so that I can watch my favorite team play.

 Spring Training Travel Planner we are building a website that allows users to search MLB game schedules for Spring Training and then buy tickets for select games and book a hotel near the location of the chosen games.